-Name.
 Answer.
-Dickin, George Ist week in November, and 1st week in April.
-No loss of hardship.
+Ist week in November, and 1st week in April.
+No loss or hardship.
 I travelled 20 miles with ox train in the worst blizzard last winter.
 Climate very healthy.
 Latter end of November, till middle of March.
 Climate can't be better.
-Urton, W.S Begins end of November.
+Begins end of November.
 It is always very pleasant in the daytime.
 No loss or hardship; you need endure none if you are careful.
 It is most certainly the healthiest climate I have seen.
-Yardley, Henry About 10th November to about 20th April.
-Climate very healthy indeed.